Clean Water for a Child

 Tools and Construction Materials

-Strong shovels, wheelbarrows, cement, rolls of chicken wire, steel reinforcements and plastic water pipes are just a few of the construction materials required to make water and sanitation projects possible.
-While WaterAid provides funding for many crucial tools and materials, community members are encouraged to demonstrate their support for the project by securing locally available materials like wood and sand.
+Strong shovels, wheelbarrows, cement, rolls of chicken wire, steel reinforcements, and plastic water pipes are just a few of the construction materials required to make water access points and sanitation projects possible.
+WaterAid encourages community members to match these construction materials with locally-sourced and available materials, like wood and sand, this partnerships allows the community be involved in the creation of their own water access points.

 One Ventilated Improved Pit (VIP) Latrine Stall